Comparing orthogonal calculus and calculus with Reality: A cofree model for calculus with Reality

 \subsection{A cofree model for the intermediate categories}

-In Weiss calculus the layers of the Weiss towe are classified by spectra with an appropriate group action.
+In Weiss calculus the layers of the Weiss tower are classified by spectra with an appropriate group action.
 This classification is through a zigzag of Quillen equivalences, and passes through what is referred to as the $n$-th intermediate category.
-Heuristically the $n$-th intermediate category is a model for coordinate free spectra of multiplicity $n$, and is a natural home for the $n$-th derivative of a functor.
+Heuristically the $n$-th intermediate category is a model for coordinate free spectra of multiplicity $n$, i.e., spectra with structure maps given by suspension with $S^{\mathds{k}^n}$ rather than by suspension with $S^{\mathds{k}}$.
+This category is a natural home for the $n$-th derivative of a functor.